Tokioshi/Tokioshi/README.md

 # Hey Hoy, it's me!

-I'm Tokioshy (Please read it Tokioshi not Tokioshay, don't you think that is weird?).
+I'm Tokioshy (Please read it as Tokioshi, not Tokioshay.
+Don't you think that sounds weird?).
 I'm a high school student from Indonesia.
-I learned about the programming world when I was in middle school.
-The first language I ever try is JavaScript.
-I made a bot Discord with Discord.js for the first project.
-I like to eat, watch anime, type, play games, listen to music, and sleep every day.
-I'm 17 years old right now.
+I learned about programming when I was in middle school.
+The first language I ever tried was JavaScript.
+My first project was a Discord bot using Discord.js.
+I like eating, watching anime, typing, playing games, listening to music, and sleeping every day.
+I'm 17 years old now.
 Is that a legal age...?

 Contact me: Tokioshy@pm.me